Page cover

 • Establish 'regulatory sandboxes' for testing new AI applications in controlled clinical settings

-• Create mechanisms for regular dialogue between clinicians, regulators, and AI developers
+• Create mechanisms for regular dialogue between clinicians, regulators, service-users, and AI developers

-• Develop flexible frameworks that can adapt to rapid technological changes
+• Develop flexible policy and regulatory frameworks that can adapt to rapid technological changes

 • Implement systematic monitoring and evaluation of AI implementation outcomes